 About 90 students have been working since September with a composer, lyricist and vocalist from the Master Chorale, part of a residency program the organization developed with L.A. high schools.
 Students chose the topic for their oratorio, and identified the internment of Japanese Americans during World War II as a significant period in history they could relate to today.

 “Students were able to connect really well with the story of the Japanese internment camps,” Arevalo said.
-“The experiences of immigrants and children of immigrants is something that is relevant to this community.
+“The experiences of immigrants and children of immigrants are relevant to this community.
 Even students who are not immigrants themselves know others who are.
 They’re able to identify with the struggles of being a foreigner working hard to be accepted by others.”

 Students worked throughout the fall semester in groups to compose the music and write the libretto.
 They also visited the Japanese American Heritage Museum in downtown Los Angeles, where they viewed artifacts from the camps and spoke with docent Mas Yamashita, who was interned with his family when he was 6 years old.